 Summary: The Firebaugh, Reedley, and Clovis Courthouses in Fresno County and the Avenal and Corcoran Courthouses in Kings County have been permanently closed by their respective courts and are unsuitable to the needs of the judicial branch.
 To eliminate the Judicial Council's continuing liability and expense in holding permanently closed court facilities and to realize the value of the assets in fair market value dispositions, the Facilities Policies Working Group (FPWG) recommends authorizing and approving the disposition of these facilities.
-The FPWG further recommends authorizing staff to lease or license all or a portion of the Clovis facility pending its final disposition.

-Recommendation: The Facilities Policies Working Group recommends that the Judicial Council, effective December 16, 2016:

-- 1. Authorize and approve the disposition of the state's equity interest in, and title to, the Firebaugh, Reedley, and Clovis court facilities in Fresno County and the Avenal and Corcoran court facilities in Kings County in fair market value transactions: - 2.
-Direct council staff to take all actions necessary to obtain statutory authorization to dispose of the facilities and to draft and negotiate appropriate agreements with prospective transferees; - 3.
-Direct council staff to take all action necessary to lease or license all or a portion of the Clovis facility until such time as it can be permanently disposed of; - 4.
-Delegate to the Administrative Director or his designee the authority to sign real property disposition agreements and any other related necessary documents, contingent on legislative authorization for the disposition of the properties: and - 5.
+The FPWG further recommends authorizing staff to lease or license all or a portion of the Clearis facility pending its final dispessition B acommondation: the Clovis facility pending its final disposition.
+Recommendation: The Fuentities Foneles' working Group recommends that the sudiciti Council, effective December 16, 2016: 1.
+Authorize and approve the disposition of the state's equity interest in, and title to, the Firebaugh, Reedley, and Clovis court facilities in Fresno County and the Avenal and Corcoran court facilities in Kings County in fair market value transactions; 2.
+Direct council staff to take all actions necessary to obtain statutory authorization to dispose of the facilities and to draft and negotiate appropriate agreements with prospective transferees; 3.
+Direct council staff to take all action necessary to lease or license all or a portion of the Clovis facility until such time as it can be permanently disposed of; 4.
+Delegate to the Administrative Director or his designee the authority to sign real property disposition agreements and any other related necessary documents, contingent on legislative authorization for the disposition of the properties; and 5.
 Delegate to the Administrative Director or his designee the authority to sign one or more leases or licenses for the Clovis court facility, pending its final disposition.

-16-245 Judicial Council Report to the Legislature: Jobs and Economic Improvement Through Environmental Leadership Act (Action Required)

-Summary: Legal Services recommends that the Judicial Council approve the report Jobs and Economic Improvement Through Environmental Leadership Act: Report to the Legislature under Assembly Bill 900, Public Resources Code Section 21189.2, and direct staff to transmit it to the Legislature.
-Doing so fulfills the requirements of Public Resources Code section 21189.2, which requires the Judicial Council to report to the Legislature on or before January 1, 2017, on the effects of the Jobs and Economic Improvement Through Environmental Leadership Act on the administration of justice.
+16-245 Judicial Council Report to the Legislature: Jobs and Economic Improvement Through Environmental Leadership Act (Action Required) Summary: Recommendation: Legal Services recommends that the Judicial Council approve the report Jobs and Economic Improvement Through Environmental Leadership Act: Report to the Legislature under Assembly Bill 900, Public Resources Code Section 21189.2 (Attachment A), and direct staff to transmit it to the Legislature.
+16-250 Juvenile Dependency: Proposed Allocation for Fiscal Year 2016-2017 for Juvenile Dependency Counsel Collections Program (Action Required) Summary: